BenoitCou/Tender-Synth/README.md

 - **Summarise** hundreds of pages into a clean Word report, including images with relevant captions
 - **Chat** with the documents through a Retrieval-Augmented Generation chain that includes sources qnd relevant images
-- Everything happens in **French** because that is the client’s language
 ---

 ## 1. Quick start